 You can’t get it to stop.

 Most nosebleeds stop within 15-20 minutes of onset.
 Pinching the bridge of your nose, leaning forward, and applying ice to the bridge of your nose can help a nosebleed stop faster.
-However, if you’re not able to get your nosebleed to stop with these measures, it’s important to seek prompt medical attention to prevent potentially serious complications from uncontrolled bleeding.
+However, if you’re not able to get your nosebleed stop with these measures, it’s important to seek prompt medical attention to prevent potentially serious complications from uncontrolled bleeding.

 At GoHealth Urgent Care, we’re here 7 days a week to care for nosebleeds and most non-life-threatening illnesses and injuries.